 A carnet acts as a passport for your equipment and whilst you may at times have been able to carry items through without one, that will not always work.
 The alternative is having to pay out a percentage of each item’s value.

 ATA Carnets also help ensure speed of transit, rather than unexpected delay.
 Part of helping a shoot go to plan and bringing peace of mind to all involved.

-Although we can help with urgent carnets, the best plan is to allow a little time to gather information.
+Although we can help with urgent, or same day carnets, the best plan is to allow a little time to gather information.
 We will assist as required to complete your application, so you have the ATA carnet in your possession.

 You will need to supply a list of your equipment, serial numbers, value, country of origin and the purpose items are to be used for.
 (We appreciate this tends to be obvious with cameras and filming equipment).